buildfirst/buildfirst/README.md

-# Javascript Application Design
+# JavaScript Application Design
 #### _A Build First Approach_

 ![buildfirst.png][1]

-Accompanying code samples and snippets for the _Javascript Application Design: A Build First Approach_ book.
+Accompanying code samples and snippets for the _JavaScript Application Design: A Build First Approach_ book.

 This are the accompanying code samples and snippets for a book I wrote about **JavaScript build processes and application architecture**.
 The samples are organized by chapter, and they appear in the same order as they do in the book, for convenience.
 Many [other resources for this book are listed in its website](http://bevacqua.io/buildfirst/resources "#buildfirst resources"), such as links to _blog posts, articles, essays, books_, and any other particularly relevant topics discussed throughout the book.

 #### Fell out of the skies and would like to learn more about the book?

-You could [visit its landing page](http://bevacqua.io/buildfirst "Javascript Application Design: A Build First Approach") to learn all about it!
+You could [visit its landing page](http://bevacqua.io/buildfirst "JavaScript Application Design: A Build First Approach") to learn all about it!

 Book buying frenzy?
 [Say no more, stranger!](http://bevacqua.io/bf/book "Get the book from Manning!")